-There is a new concept in international relations called paradiplomacy, the external relations of subnational governments.
+There is a new concept in international relations called paradiplomacy, connecting governors to international stakeholders.
 Aware of their economic and political potential and faced with multiple bureaucratic barriers in national capitals, mayors and governors have taken significant steps towards exercising their political and economic influence globally.

-Our practice assists cities and states as they create and manage their own diplomatic networks in Washington, D.C. and in other key world capitals, protecting and advancing their specific interests.
+Our practice assists subnational governments as they create and manage their own diplomatic networks overseas, protecting and advancing their specific interests.

-High-level trade and diplomatic missions to Washington, D.C., New York, NY, Miami and major capitals in Europe and Latin America.
+High-level commercial missions to Washington, D.C., and other capitals in Europe and Latin America.